-The south-western Sydney koala population is Sydney’s largest and is one of the most thriving koala populations in NSW.
+The south-western Sydney koala population is Sydney’s largest and is one of the most significant koala populations in NSW.

 The NSW Government is committed to protecting koalas and their habitat within the Cumberland Plain Conservation Plan (CPCP) area.
-The commitments and actions in the CPCP will monitor and support the health and welfare of this koala population.
+The commitments and actions in the CPCP will support and monitor the health and welfare of this koala population.

 Key achievements